crgnam-research/m2docs/README.md

 **A Utility for Generating Markdown Documentation for MATLAB**

 ## Overview
-This project was started as a way to maintain documentation for the [Spacecraft-Navigation-Toolbox (SNT)](www.sntoolbox.com).
+This project was started as a way to maintain documentation for the [Spacecraft-Navigation-Toolbox](www.sntoolbox.com).

 ## Features
 - Supported .m file types: